Dundee Airport: Perth Airport incursion

 While Perth Airport is 7.5 NM away to the west, Dundee's category C instrument approach encroaches its Aerodrome Traffic Zone (ATZ) at 1,800 ft Above Aerodrome Elevation (AAL).
 This procedure is used by Dundee commercial and training traffic irrespective of the runway in use.
 In an easterly wind, traffic may go as far west as the Perth overhead.

 Ground transport

 Road

 The airport lies on the main A85 Riverside Drive, which links the city centre to the Kingsway and the A90, with the airport approximately 2 miles from the city centre itself.
 Taxis are available from outside the airport.

 Bus

 Dundee Airport is a short taxi ride from the main Dundee bus station.
 Direct buses to many other major destinations are available from the station.
 Chartered buses can also be booked with local operators.

 Rail

 The airport is also a short drive from Dundee railway station.
-The station is situated on the East Coast Main Line to Aberdeen, Edinburgh, Leeds and London, and is also on the Glasgow–Aberdeen line serving Glasgow and further afield.
-Dundee Station is served by ScotRail, London North Eastern Railway, the Caledonian Sleeper and CrossCountry.
+The station is situated on the East Coast Main Line to Aberdeen, Edinburgh and London, and is also on the Glasgow–Aberdeen line serving Glasgow and further afield.
+Dundee station is served by ScotRail, London North Eastern Railway, the Caledonian Sleeper and CrossCountry.